uio-bmi/compairr/README.md

 # CompAIRR

-CompAIRR (`compairr`) is a command line tool to compare two sets of adaptive immune receptor repertoires, or cluster the sequences in one repertoire.
+CompAIRR (`compairr`) is a command line tool to compare two sets of adaptive immune receptor repertoires and compute their overlap.
+It can also identify which sequences are present in which repertoires.
+Furthermore, CompAIRR can cluster the sequences in a repertoire set.
+Sequence comparisons can be exact or inexact, allowing 0-2 substitutions and an indel, if desired.
+CompAIRR has been shown to be very fast and to have a small memory footprint compared to similar tools.

 ## Installation